ivarref/double-trouble/README.md

 * Other errors: response code 500.

-## Error handling and sanity checking
+## Error handling and health checking

 If there is a regular cas mismatch and thus an actual conflict, `:dt/cas` will throw an exception identical to the one thrown by `:db/cas`.